skerr924/READMEGenerator/README2.md

   <a name="usage"></a>
   # Usage
-  asd
+  adf

   <a name="lic"></a>
   # License
-  ad
+  Apache

   <a name="contr"></a>
   # Contributing
-  This app was originally created by adf, who can be found at https://github.com/adf. adfa
+  This app was originally created by , who can be found at https://github.com/adf. adfa

   <a name="test"></a>